Photo by Heather Daniels Pusey

 BA Psychology, Salem State University, Graduate Certificate in Ecopsychology

 Caitlin Horigan has been a mentor in a wide variety of settings in numerous countries for more than two decades.
+Her undergraduate studies focused on Child Development and Psychology and her graduate studies focused on Eco-psychology.
 She is an advocate of self-directed education and creating opportunities for deepening connection with the more than human world.
 Her teaching weaves together Joanna Macy’s The Work that Reconnects and Bill Plotkin’s Wild Mind model with expeditions, naturalist skills, and nature connection practices.

 She is on a journey of connecting with her ancestral lineages.
 Her introduction to tracking, bird language, plant medicine, friction fire, shelter building, scout skills, homesteading and off grid living began when she worked for the Maine Primitive Skills School in 2014.
 Caitlin is a Wilderness First Responder, certified in CPR, and pursuing a Recreational Maine Guide license.